Daljeet Kaur

-Daljeet Kaur (1953 – 17 November 2022) was an Indian actress known for her work in Pollywood productions.
+Daljeet Kaur (1953 – 17 November 2022) was an Indian actress known for her work in Punjabi cinema productions.
 Over the course of her acting career she appeared in more than 70 films.

-Born in 1953, Kaur was raised in Siliguri.
+Born in 1953, Kaur was raised in Siliguri, West Bengal.
 She was a graduate of the Lady Shri Ram College for Women in Delhi.
 Kaur studied acting at the Film and Television Institute of India in Pune.
 She made her acting debut in the 1976 film Daaj.

 In addition to acting, she once played kabaddi and hockey at a national level.